Trump and Netanyahu hold talks as US president warns 'no guarantees' fragile peace in Gaza will hold

 The prime minister is also expected to press Trump to take decisive action on Iran.
 Tehran has faced a series of military setbacks, including Israeli forces significantly degrading Hamas in Gaza and Hezbollah militants in Lebanon as well as an operation that decimated Iran’s air defenses.
 The moment, Netanyahu believes, has created a window to decisively address Tehran’s nuclear program.

-“This is one of the most important and critical meetings between an American president and an Israeli prime minister,” said Eytan Gilboa, an expert on U.S.-Israel relations at Bar-Ilan University near Tel Aviv.
+“This is one of the most important and critical meetings between an American president and an Israeli prime minister,” said Eytan Gilboa, an expert on U.S.-Israel relations at Bar-Ilan University near the Israeli city of Tel Aviv.
 “What’s at stake here is not just bilateral relations between Israel and the United States but the reshaping of the Middle East.”

+Goldenberg reported from Tel Aviv, Israel.
+Associated Press writer Melanie Lidman in Jerusalem contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.